Macroeconomics Project on the US economy.

 Over the past ten years (2003 to 2013) the US economy underwent various changes.
-The paper summarizes such major changes by observing various economic indicators and makes proper forecasts.
+The paper summarizes such major changes in the US economy by observing various economic indicators and makes proper forecasts.

 The US GDP or the gross domestic product that is calculated by summing up consumption, government spending, investments, export and subtracting imports is calculated by the BEA (bureau of economic analysis) and available at http://www.bea.gov/national/index.htm#gdp.